The Cheeky Monkey Media Blog

 Just like people, letters have an anatomy to them.
-Legs, arms, ears, shoulders, there’s all sorts of similarities.
-For this article we’re going to be using the font Garamond to show all the different parts of letters.
+Legs, arms, ears, shoulders, there are all sorts of similarities.
+For this article, we’re going to be using the font Garamond to show all the different parts of letters.
 Just remember that these concepts also apply to every other font out there.
-Without any further rambling, here's the anatomy of letters!
+Without any further rambling, here’s the anatomy of letters!

 Strokes in letters are the main diagonal lines that make up the letter.

 The completely enclosed space on the inside of a letter.